FOREX-Aussie shines after inflation data, dollar retreats from highs

 DOLLAR RETREATS

-Meanwhile, the dollar index, which tracks the greenback against six major rivals, shed 0.2 percent to 98.492 after rising as high as 99.119 on Tuesday, its highest level since Feb.
+Meanwhile, the dollar index, which tracks the greenback against six major rivals, slipped to 98.606 after rising as high as 99.119 on Tuesday, its highest level since Feb.
 1.

 The U.S. currency has been bolstered by expectations the Fed is on track to raise rates by the year-end.
 The market was pricing in a greater than 78 percent chance that the Fed would raise rates in December, according to CME Group's FedWatch.